Detecting Crashes with Fat-Tail Statistics

 | Combined (agreement bonus) | 64% | 94% | 75% | 79% |

 The combined detector reaches 79% overall, with 94% on medium-sized drawdowns.
 The agreement requirement filters out most of LPPLS’s false positives while retaining most of its true positives.
 The gap between small (64%) and medium/major (94%/75%) drawdowns reflects the fact that small corrections often happen without prior tail thickening or regime change.
 They are genuine surprises, and no method should be expected to predict all of them.
-A stricter production evaluation should report precision, false-positive rate per year, and detection lead time under fixed thresholds.

 #Long timescales